Project-Netherworld/.github/profile/README.md

 - Overhaul of the Settings Builder UI

 ## Contributors
-This project would not have been possible without its wonder [contributors](https://github.com/Project-Netherworld/.github/wiki/Contributors)!
+This project would not have been possible without its wonderful [contributors](https://github.com/Project-Netherworld/.github/wiki/Contributors)!

 <!--